Skip to main content

 Calling all thrill-seekers!
 Book your next adventure with PGL for six action-packed days of high-adrenaline multi-activities and rides at our centres and nearby theme parks.

-As part of Adrenaline Quest, your kids will enjoy two day trips to the UK’s best theme parks:
+As part of our specialist adventure camp Adrenaline Quest, your kids will enjoy two-day trips to the UK’s best theme parks:

 Marchants Hill: Thorpe Park and Chessington World of Adventure